HIV Wasting Syndrome

 CPCRA investigators are comparing the effectiveness of three nutritional regimens in increasing lean body mass and improving absorption of nutrients:

-partially hydrolyzed protein and medium-chain triglycerides plus a multivitamin; a multivitamin alone.
+- partially hydrolyzed protein and medium-chain triglycerides plus a multivitamin;

 Another CPCRA trial compares: